Growing Cabbage: It's Delicious and Ornamental

 Cabbage is a hardy, leafy vegetable full of vitamins and other natural health benefits, making it a staple food in cultures across the world.
 Better yet, with so many varieties and colors, cabbage looks as good in your garden as it does on your plate.
 Here are a few tips for growing cabbage in your garden.

 Cabbage can be difficult to grow.
 It prefers cool temperatures, and it can be a magnet for certain types of pests.
 By planning your growing season and providing diligent care, you may have two successful crops, one in spring and fall.
 Many varieties are available to suit both your growing conditions and taste preferences.
-Whichever cabbage you choose, work a 3-inch layer of rich compost or other organic matter, such as Miracle-Gro® Organic Choice® Garden Soil, into the top 6 inches of soil before planting.
+Whichever cabbage you choose, work a 3-inch layer of rich compost or Miracle-Gro® Garden Soil for Vegetables and Herbs into the top 6 inches of soil before planting.

 Cabbage is ready to harvest when the heads are tight, firm, and 4-10 inches in diameter.
 Cut the stem just below the head, using a sharp knife.
 Your cabbage will taste the best right after harvest, although cabbage can be stored in the refrigerator up to two weeks, wrapped lightly in plastic.
 Make sure the head is dry before storing.
 In cool, humid places, like a root cellar, cabbage will keep for up to 3 months.